cmake-basis/BASIS/README.txt

 DOCUMENTATION
 =============

-  The PowerPoint 2007 presentation named Introduction.pptx gives a more detailed and in parts visual introduction of the BASIS project.
-It can be found on the SBIA Wiki [2] and the doc/ directory of the BASIS package.
+  The PowerPoint 2007 presentation named "BASIS Tutorial - 01 Introduction.pptx"
+  gives a more detailed and in parts visual introduction of the BASIS project.
+  It can be found on the SBIA Wiki [2] and the doc/tutorials/ directory of the BASIS package.
+Further tutorials can be found here as well.

-  See the plain text documents in the doc/ directory for details on the standard regarding different aspects of the software development and furthermore the how-to guides on the SBIA Wiki [1].
+  See the plain text documents in the doc/standard/  and doc/guides/ directories for details on the standard regarding different aspects of the software development and furthermore the how-to guides on the SBIA Wiki [1].

   The API documentation of BASIS [3], on the other side, is a great reference regarding the CMake implementations and utility functions.